 Follow verbal referral up in writing within 24 hours.
-Retain a copy of your referral for your reference.
-(Referral forms available on LSCB websites)
+Retain a copy of your referral in the patient record.
+(Referral forms available on LSCP websites)

 Wherever possible, share your intent to refer with parents/carers of child (exceptions outlined in Child Protection Procedures).